Staff and Contact Information

 Senior Program Assistant

-Renée L. Wilson Gaines currently supports the following projects: How People Learn II, Substance Abuse and Mental Health Services Administration, Measuring Human Capabilities, and The Context of Military Environments.
-Previous support includes projects: Mine Safety: Essential Components of Self-Escape, Sociocultural Data to Accomplish Department of Defense Missions, The Role of Human Factors in Home Health Care, Field Evaluation in the Intelligence and Counterintelligence Context, and A Database for a Changing Economy: Review of the Occupational Information Network (O*NET).
+Renée L. Wilson is a senior project assistant under the Board on Behavioral, Cognitive, and Sensory Sciences.
+Prior to joining The National Academies of Sciences, Engineering, and Medicine in 2009, she provided administrative, technology, and electronic resource management for both non and for profit organizations including Grace D. Cox, Esq., The Center for Social Welfare Policy and Law (now The National Center for Law and Economic Justice), The George Washington University Center for Excellence in Public Leadership, the American Geophysical Union, and The Points of Light Foundation & Volunteer Center Network.
+While at the National Academies of Sciences, Engineering, and Medicine, she has supported the following projects: How People Learn II, Substance Abuse and Mental Health Services Administration, Measuring Human Capabilities, The Context of Military Environments, Mine Safety: Essential Components of Self-Escape, Sociocultural Data to Accomplish Department of Defense Missions, The Role of Human Factors in Home Health Care, Field Evaluation in the Intelligence and Counterintelligence Context, and A Database for a Changing Economy: Review of the Occupational Information Network (O*NET).
+She received a B.A. from Howard University in 1983.

 | || |